 Adults in the U.S. don’t eat enough potassium.
-They should take in 4,700 mg every day.
+They should have 4,700 mg every day.
 But they eat about 2,000 mg less than that.
 Eating enough potassium is linked to lower blood pressure.

-To raise your intake of potassium and cut your risk for high blood pressure, try to eat at least 2 servings daily of any of the following foods:
+To get more potassium in your diet and cut your risk for high blood pressure, try to eat at least 2 servings daily of any of the following foods: